nfabacus/module-federation-example/README.md

   => After all, I have created a separate webpack.config.js in micro-front-end-3 folder.
 But, this means it still requires separate webpack configuration.

 - Try with Storybook

+  => I have now created cra-with-story book folder.
+It works with my own webpack.config.js.

+     However, `storybook-webpack-federation-plugin` did not work for some reason, and also unfortunately `storybook with webpack5` (https://storybook.js.org/blog/storybook-for-webpack-5/) also did not work as of today 6 June, 2021.

 - Try with Next.js

 ### Another Tech Used
 yarn workspace - to keep all the apps in one mono repo: